 Indifference in a Jesuit sense means not being inordinately attached to things, people, or experiences.
-The Scholastics among you will immediately note that being ordinately attached is okay.
-It is an injunction in St. Ignatius of Loyola’s (see image above) “Spiritual Exercises” not to get used to anything, because circumstances can change on a dime.
-I’m paraphrasing, but that’s the idea.
+The Scholastics among you will note that being ordinately attached is okay.
+St. Ignatius of Loyola’s “Spiritual Exercises” caution us not to get used to anything, because circumstances can change on a dime.
 Worldly things weigh us down, so the less we have, the better.
 This is good advice, but it runs counter to everything we are exposed to from Halloween through New Year’s.
 Think of it as the Black Pope (the Jesuit Superior General) versus Black Friday.

 Indifference is wonderful, because it frees you from obsessing over possessions, whether in the form of a CD, car, publication, person, or idea.
 I like to think that I have lived most of my life that way, since I don’t attach much value to the things that drive most people crazy.
 I am not boasting by any means–far from it.
 It’s just that I am not interested in a lot of things and am impressed by even fewer.
 In fact, the last time I was truly impressed was when I saw a wooden escalator.
 I even made a video of it.
 I ask you, how could anyone not be impressed?

 But there is a downside to indifference.
 The downside is when I become so unconcerned with things that I fail to get upset when I should.
 The idea here is that it is perfectly legitimate to get upset at the right time over the right thing in the right way for the right reason.
 So, getting annoyed by some guy running his luggage over your foot at the airport is acceptable.
 So, too, complaining to the guy upstairs that he should close his alligator wrestling school a little earlier in the evening.
 So is screaming out the window at the Mister Softee ice cream truck.
 Well, maybe not that last one, but you catch my drift.